Somerset County, Pennsylvania: Founding

-Southwestern Pennsylvania began as a huge area called Cumberland County.
+Southwestern Pennsylvania began as a large area called Cumberland County.
 As population increased, the area was split into smaller counties.
-Bedford County was formed from part from Cumberland in 1771 and is referred to as "Old Bedford County" and contained what are now 20 smaller counties.
+Bedford County was formed from part from Cumberland in 1771 and is referred to as "Old Bedford County" and contained what became 20 smaller counties.
 In 1773 part of Bedford County was split off to form Westmoreland County.
 In 1787 Bedford County was split in half with the northern part becoming Huntingdon County and the southern part remained as a smaller Bedford County.
 Somerset County was split off from the western part of Bedford County on April 17, 1795, and the new county's name was taken from Somerset, England.
 In 1804 the northern half of Somerset County was split off to form Cambria County.
 No further splits from Somerset County have occurred since 1804.

 Colonial era

 George Washington passed through the area of Somerset County on a scouting expedition in late 1753, just before the outbreak of the French and Indian War.
 The Forbes Road was cut through Somerset County several years later.
 This 200-mile stretch from Carlisle to what is now Pittsburgh was created by Brigadier General John Forbes in the British Expedition of 1758 to capture the French Fort Duquesne.
 Forbes Road was one of two great western land routes cut through the wilderness to create supply lines from the east.
 It was later the primary route of pioneers travelling to the Ohio Country.

 Fur trappers and hunters were first to stay in the region.
 The earliest permanent white settlement in what is now Somerset County is a region known as Turkeyfoot.
 People of "The Jersey Settlement" emigrated from Essex and Morris Counties, New Jersey, about 1770.